 If, upon death, the HSA passes to a named beneficiary other than the decedent's surviving spouse, the HSA ceases to be a HSA as of the date of the decedent's death, and the beneficiary is required to include the fair market value of HSA assets as of the date of death in gross income for the taxable year that includes the date of death.
 The amount includible in income is reduced by the amount in the HSA used, within one year after death, to pay qualified medical expenses incurred by the decedent prior to the death.
 As is the case with other HSA distributions, whether the expenses are qualified medical expenses is determined as of the time the expenses were incurred.
-In computing taxable income, the beneficiary may claim a deduction for that portion of the HSA balance.
+In computing taxable income, the beneficiary may claim a deduction for that portion of the federal estate tax on the decedent's estate that was attributable to the amount of the HSA balance.